-If you are shortlisted, you will receive an email with a link to an online written assessment and a deadline to complete the assessment by.
+If you are successful, you will receive an email with a link to an online written assessment and a deadline to complete the assessment by.
 Then, when you begin the assessment, you will have 60 minutes to complete the task.

-As a property management officer, you will produce a significant amount of written communication, so it is important that we assess candidates on this.
+As a Property Manager, you will produce a significant amount of written communication, so it is important that we assess candidates on this.